kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 ### Humanity's Last Exam (HLE)

 HLE is the current ceiling for knowledge evaluation.
-It comprises 2,500 questions created by domain experts across dozens of fields, all written from scratch, making it nearly impossible for a model to have "seen" the answers during training.
-When HLE launched, the best models scored below 10%.
-A year later in 2026, the current status is:
+It comprises 2,500 questions created by domain experts across math, humanities, and natural sciences, all written from scratch, making it nearly impossible for a model to have "seen" the answers during training.
+The current status in 2026 looks like this:

 | Model | Score (no tools) | Score (with tools) |
 | - | - | - |